 - Margins.
 The standard rule regarding resumes is to set your margins to one inch on both sides to create a well-balanced look and design.

 Writing a good resume is something that must be done if you have any hope of landing a good job.
-Following the guidelines in this article would surely point you in the right direction and allow you to create a proper resume for yourself.
+Following the guidelines in this article will surely point you in the right direction and allow you to create a proper resume for yourself.